rackerlabs/technical-blog/_posts/2020-1-2-new-features-in-oracle-version-18c.md

 ### Private temporary tables

-Oracle v18c introduces the concept of a private temporary table&mdash;a memory-based temporary table that is dropped at the end of the session or transaction depending on the setup.
-In the previous releases, you can create a Global Temporary Table (GTT), which is a permanent metadata object that holds rows in temporary segments on a transaction-specfic or session-specific basis.
+Oracle Database 18c introduces the concept of a private temporary table&mdash;a memory-based temporary table that is dropped at the end of the session or transaction depending on the setup.
+In the previous releases, you can create a Global Temporary Table (GTT), which is a permanent metadata object that holds rows in temporary segments on a transaction-specific or session-specific basis.
-Normaly, you don't create and drop GTTs on the fly.
+Normally, you don't create and drop GTTs on the fly.
 With the introduction of private temporary tables, Oracle has a similar option available in other engines, where the table object itself is temporary, not just the data.